 To be exempt, tickets may only be sold at the event and the result of the lottery must be made public whilst the event takes place.

-For further information on incidental non-commercial lotteries and other forms of exempt lottery please see the guidance notes [PDF 38KB].
+For further information on incidental non-commercial lotteries and other forms of exempt lottery please see the guidance notes.

 Register your small society lottery

 Small society lotteries must be registered by the council in the area where your principal office is located.

 Download and complete the application form [PDF 96KB] and submit with the fee of £40 and a copy of the appointment of certified members form.

 You should also submit a copy of your society's constitution in order to establish that it is a bona-fide non-commercial society - if you have not yet produced a constitution you can use the model constitution template.

 Once we receive your complete application we aim to process it within 5 working days.

 The registration can be renewed annually at a cost of £20 - registration holders will be written to when their annual fee is due.

 Within 3 months of any lottery taking place you need to submit a returns form [PDF 88KB] detailing any expenses deducted.